 A multipurpose solar equatorial telescope at an observing station at Big Bear Lake is now run jointly with the New Jersey Institute of Technology.
+The unique atmospheric conditions in this area make possible investigations of the fine structure of the solar atmosphere.
+Emphasis is on high-resolution spectroscopy, magnetography, and cinematography.
+A major effort is the study of solar oscillations.

 The Owens Valley Radio Observatory is in a radio-quiet location 400 km north of Pasadena, near Big Pine, California.
-Its facilities include a 40-meter telescope, a five-element interferometer for solar studies, and a 5.5-meter telescope dedicated to observations of polarized radio emission from the galaxy.
-The Combined Array for Research in Millimeter-wave Astronomy (CARMA) is a joint project between Caltech, the University of California, the University of Illinois, and the University of Maryland.
-It consists of 15 antennas, located in an isolated area in eastern California.
+Its facilities include a 40-meter telescope, a six-element millimeter-wave synthesis interferometer array, a five-element interferometer for solar studies, and a 5.5-meter telescope dedicated to observations of polarized radio emission from the galaxy.
 The high-precision 10-meter telescopes of the millimeter array are used at wavelengths of 1.3 to 4 mm to map the distribution of interstellar gas and dust in star-forming regions of our own and other galaxies.
 The array also enables detailed studies of the sun, planetary atmospheres, and the envelopes around evolved stars.
-These telescopes, which are equipped with very sensitive cryogenically cooled receivers and sophisticated signal-processing and datarecording systems, give Caltech staff and students the widest range of observing opportunities available at any university-related radio observatory in the world.
+These telescopes, which are equipped with very sensitive cryogenically cooled receivers and sophisticated signal-processing and data-recording systems, give Caltech staff and students the widest range of observing opportunities available at any university-related radio observatory in the world.